-- Summary: If you use part of your home for business, you may be able to deduct expenses for the business use of your home.
-These expenses may include mortgage interest, insurance, utilities, repairs, and depreciation.
+- Summary: If you use part of your home for business, you may be able to deduct expenses for the business use of your These expenses may include mortgage interest, insurance, utilities, repairs, and depreciation.
 Instead of using the regular actual expense method, you can elect the simplified option for your deduction.
 The simplified option multiplies your home office square footage by a prescribed rate in lieu of determining actual expenses.

-- The Cons: If you take this deduction on a house that you own, you will later need to recapture the depreciation.
-This means that if you took the depreciation deduction on your house for $5,000 over a 5 year period, you would have to pay taxes on $5,000 when you sell the house.
+- The Cons: If you elect the regular actual expense method for a house that you own, you will later need to recapture the This means that if you took the depreciation deduction on your house for $5,000 over a 5 year period, you would have to pay taxes on $5,000 when you sell the house.
 Further, if you take any of the home office expenses (mortgage interest, insurance, utilities, etc.), the IRS assumes you took the depreciation deduction and will require you to recapture that amount.
 This will not apply if you elect the simplified option.